 Reduced number facts!: You probably noticed that only 6 addition number facts are used for the preparation of the CLT beautiful moment for addition.
 These same 6 facts will be used in the actual explicit instruction, and this too will indeed be made explicit to the learners, i.e. they will be told that only these nine 2-digit numbers will be used in the worked examples.
 With a predictable bank of part-skills, both teacher and learner can be certain that the WM focus will be solely on the knitting together of the already-fluent part skills.

-Reduce the spread!: Of course if sat listening to the explicit instruction are some children who are not cognitively ready for this learning episode, then those learning gaps will be exposed and the load on that child’s WM will be too great and CLT hasn’t been implemented.
+Reduce the spread!: Of course, if sat listening to explicit instruction, some children are not cognitively ready for this learning episode, then those learning gaps will be exposed and the load on that child’s WM will be too great.
 Alternatively, any child that is already fluent with ‘2 digit add 2 digit’ will also have their time wasted and again learning has failed.
 This input is pitch-perfect for this CLT moment.
-Of course the more children ‘off-track’ (and that is a specific ‘CLT journey to fluency’ track that lives in this moment, not a broader government driven age-related expectation) then the more distractions from the moment the teacher has and the more the extraneous load increases.
-Everything possible has to be done in the setting up and implementation of the bigger maths journey to avoid a mixed ability set of learners being involved in this instruction.
+Of course the more children ‘off-track’ (and that is a specific ‘CLT journey to fluency’ track that lives in this moment, not a broader government-driven age-related expectation) then the more distractions from the moment the teacher has and the more extraneous load increases.
+Everything possible has to be done in the setting up and implementation of the bigger maths journey to avoid a mixed-ability set of learners being involved in this instruction.

-Intervention!: If you teach learners over the age of 7/8 years, and they can’t instantly calculate ‘2-digit add 2-digit’, or any addition step beyond that, then it may be helpful to look at this beautiful CLT moment and go back through the journey.
+Intervention!: If you teach learners over the age of 7/8 years, and they can’t instantly calculate ‘2-digit add 2-digit’, or any addition step beyond that, then it may be helpful to look at this beautiful CLT moment and go back through the journey using CLT to crack addition.
 Start with those 6 number facts as a point of initial assessment.
 If the learner can’t recall all 6 totals with instant recall then work on that.
 However, if they can, then apply it to tens and move forward from there.
 Once that is secure then they will be ready for this moment…and then the journey beyond!